cortex-js/cortexjs.io/src/docs/compute-engine.md

 The Compute Engine can:
-- <a href="/compute-engine/guides/latex-syntax/">parse and serialize</a> expressions from and to Latex
+- <a href="/compute-engine/guides/latex-syntax/">parse and serialize</a> expressions from and to LaTeX
 - simplify and evaluate math expressions expressed in the <a href ="/math-json/">MathJSON format</a>

 <div class='read-more'><a href="/compute-engine/demo/">Try the <strong>interactive demo</strong> now<svg class="svg-chevron" ><use xlink:href="#svg-chevron"></use></svg></a></div>

-## Parse and Serialize Latex
+## Parse and Serialize LaTeX

 Internally, the Compute Engine manipulates expressions represented with the MathJSON format.
 It's a JSON representation of an Abstract Syntax Tree of the expression.
 It is easy to manipulate programatically and can be written by hand.
-However, you might prefer to use a more concise and familiar syntax, such as Latex.
-The Compute Engine includes utilities to convert to and from Latex strings.
+However, you might prefer to use a more concise and familiar syntax, such as LaTeX.
+The Compute Engine includes utilities to convert to and from LaTeX strings.

-**To parse a Latex string and serialize to a Latex string**, use the `parse()` and `serialize()` functions.
+**To parse a LaTeX string and serialize to a LaTeX string**, use the `parse()` and `serialize()` functions.

 ```js